Chinese property developers target bigger families in smaller cities

 Over the past three years, property developers have concentrated on major cities along the wealthy eastern and southern coasts, avoiding small cities for fear of over-supply.
 But as empty land becomes scarce, they have ventured into less crowded markets, and the hukou reforms are making those small cities popular once again.

-The next phase of development will shift further west, following the manufacturing industry that is moving inland in search of cheaper labour.
+The next phase of development will shift further west, following the manufacturing industry that is moving inland in search of cheaper labor.

 "From a longer-term perspective, developers definitely have to deploy in Tier 2 and Tier 3 cities if they want higher profit margins," said Lina Wong, China investment services managing director at real estate services company Colliers.